PatrykZarzycki/Cpp-sfml-simple-game/README.md

 # Cpp-sfml-simple-game
-A simple game inspired by Stardew Valley, developed as a programming class project at the university
+A simple game inspired by Stardew Valley, developed as a programming class project at the university.

 There's no point in playing the game.
 The purpose of developing this project was just to improve programming skills.

+(I don't really know why I wrote it in Polish back then ;P)

 ## Main features
 - isometric view